(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 But Lil didn’t even look up at him as she continued to manipulate the bones.
 If this was a joke, she showed no sign of it.
 In fact, she looked entranced.
-Her green eyes that had swallowed him earlier seemed odd in the light now—almost opalescent, like an owl’s.
+Her brown eyes that had swallowed him earlier seemed odd in the light now—almost opalescent, like an owl’s.
 Hungry.
 That was it.
 She looked hungry.

 “There’s going to be fighting.”
 Lil grinned.
 “Lots of people will die, people to replace the one I took from the gardens.”

 “Massenqa people?”
 Ashtaroth frowned.
 He shouldn’t believe her.
 His friends would scold him for listening to someone who’d just rigged the outcome.
 The mention of war sparked something in him though.
 Perhaps he’d been wrong earlier to dismiss the Lora.
 Then again, people were always dying.
 It was the way of things.
 He was letting himself be drawn in by the dark room, by her performance.
 She’d said nothing of note, in truth.

 “Some of the dead will be Massenqa, but I see northerners too, and Inda, and Ajwata.
 I see a dark-haired woman crying over a lost child.
 A dynasty coming to an end.”

 A dark-haired woman, crying over a child.
 Ashtaroth knew that story—they all did.
 “You mean my mother?”

 For the first time during the reading, Lil looked him in the eyes.
 She smiled, but she didn’t answer his question.
 “You’ll have choices to make, ones you don’t want to.
 Four children, playing in a garden, digging up the bones.
 Wild oats cut before the grain is fully grown.
 Gods made of dust.”